Eurydia/notes-on-clean-programming-language/content/Cleanpedia/PDT S List Type Dot-Dot Expressions.md

 x =  [ 1 .. ]  // [ 1, 2, 3 and so on ]
 ```

-If `init` and `last` components are given, such an expression evaluates to a finite list.
+If `init` and `last` components are given, it evaluates to a finite list.
 Consecutive elements differ by one unit.

 ```Clean